TobyLobster/ManicMiner/README.md

 # Level format

+All bytes relating to the level data are EOR'd with $55.

 ## Strips
-The strips of level data are stored at 'levelDefinitions', which is memory address $6c00, or offset $1680 into MINER4 binary file (all bytes EORd with $55 in the file).
+The strips of level data are stored at 'levelDefinitions' (memory address $6c00, or offset $1680 into MINER4 binary file).

 The separator between each level is $ff, $ff which occurs before and after every level.
 This is followed by header information: